-Colony NorthStar, Inc. ("Colony NorthStar" or the "Company") was formed through a tri-party merger (the "Merger") which closed on January 10, 2017 (the "Closing Date"), among:
+Colony Capital, Inc. (formerly Colony NorthStar, Inc.) (the "Company") was formed through a tri-party merger (the "Merger") which closed on January 10, 2017 (the "Closing Date"), among:

-- NorthStar Asset Management Group Inc. ("NSAM"), a real estate focused asset management firm which commenced operations in July 2014 upon the spin-off by NorthStar Realty Finance Corp. ("NorthStar Realty" or "NRF") of its asset management business; - Colony Capital, Inc. ("Colony"), an internally managed real estate investment trust ("REIT") with investment management capabilities, established in June 2009; and - NRF, a diversified REIT with investments in multiple classes of commercial real estate, established in October 2004, which was externally managed by NSAM subsequent to the spin-off.
+- NorthStar Asset Management Group Inc. ("NSAM"), a real estate focused asset management firm which commenced operations in July 2014 upon the spin-off by NorthStar Realty Finance Corp. ("NRF") of its asset management business; - Colony Capital, Inc. ("Colony"), an internally managed real estate investment trust ("REIT") with investment management capabilities, established in June 2009; and - NRF, a diversified REIT with investments in multiple classes of commercial real estate, established in October 2004, which was externally managed by NSAM subsequent to the spin-off.